MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/install.md

 There are two cloud flows that require configuration of run-only access:

-- Kudo App – Share Kudos with Sender, Assign to Recipient
+- Kudos App – Share Kudos with Sender, Assign to Recipient
 - Kudos App – Notification Email

 Follow these steps for each flow: